 Dr. Annie Aftab

-Annie was a Post-Doctoral Fellow in CDRD’s Screening Division and accepted a medical liaison position with Janzen Pharmaceuticals.
+Annie was a Post-Doctoral Fellow in CDRD’s Screening Division and accepted a medical liaison position with Janssen Pharmaceuticals.

 Dr. Aftab is a passionate scientist with a strong scientific foundation through her years of education and work experience both in industry and academia.
 She completed her PhD in the Naus laboratory at the Life Sciences Institute (UBC) where she discovered that gap junction mediated intercellular communication influences glioma cell migration by affecting their migration pattern.
 She then briefly worked in the Loewen laboratory where she examined the effect of acid stress on the proliferation of cancer cells.

 Devinder was a Post-Doctoral Fellow in CDRD’s Pharmacology & Toxicology Division and accepted a full-time position as Medical Science Liaison at GSK.

 Dr. Devinder Sharma began obtained his PhD from the Faculty of Pharmaceutical Sciences at The University of British Columbia (UBC) with Dr. Thomas Chang.
 Devinder’s doctoral research focused on investigating how a group of anti-HIV drugs may cause clinical drug interactions.
 Results from his study associated these drugs with Pregnane X Receptor and Constitutive Androstane Receptor, transcription factors that regulate drug elimination processes in humans.
 Along with offering a rational basis for selection of anti-HIV therapy, his data provide novel therapeutic prospects for these drugs in other human diseases.